mayurpohane17/StdCellList_sky130/README.md

     - [CTS](#cts)
     - [Routing:](#routing)
   - [Future Works:](#future-works)

+# Custom Standard Cell Design using Skywater 130nm PDK

-Standard Cells Designed list
+## Standard Cells Designed list

 1.Nand2

 2.Nand3

 3.Nand4

 4.o21ai

 5.inv

 6.inv_8x

 7.buf2

 8.conb

-Standard cell design and characterization in openlane Objective
-The goal of the project is to design a single height standard cell and plug this custom cell into a more complex design and perform it's PnR in the openlane flow.
-The standard cell chosen is a basic CMOS inverter and the design into which it's plugged into is a pre-built picorv32a core.

-About PicoRV32
+## About PicoRV32
 PicoRV32 is a CPU core that implements the RISC-V RV32IMC Instruction Set.
 It can be configured as RV32I, RV32IC, RV32IM, or RV32IMC core; where the suffixes stand for:

+I - Base Integer Instructions
 M - Multiply extension
-I - Base Integer Instructions
 C - Compressed Instructions
 PicoRV32 is free and open hardware licensed under the ISC license.
-All features and data-sheet related to picoRV32 core can be obtained here.
+All features and data-sheet related to picoRV32 core can be obtained [here](https://www.github.com/cliffordwolf/picorv32).

-Standard cell layout design in Magic
+## Standard cell layout design in Magic

+### Magic
-The proposed inverter for the design is a single height standard cell, so the dimensions needs to be a multiple of the single height place site; which for sky130 node has a nomenclature of unithd with dimensions(in microns): 0.46 x 2.72 (width x height) for sky130_fd_sc_hd PDK variant.
-The magic tool is invoked with sky130 tech file as magic -T sky130A.tech & (the magic tech file (sky130A.tech) has also been included in this repo under /libs as reference).
+  The magic tool can be invoked using the following command 'magic -T sky130A.tech' where the sky130A.tech is the technology file & (the magic tech file (sky130A.tech) has also been included in this repo.
+The proposed designs are single height standard cell, so the dimensions needs to be a multiple of the single height place site; which for sky130 node has a nomenclature of unithd with dimensions(in microns): 0.46 x 2.72 (width x height) for sky130_fd_sc_hd PDK variant.

-Thus, the first step in magic layout tool is to create a bounding box with a width of 1.38 (3 x width(unithd)) and height of 2.72.
-This can be done by using command property FIXED_BBOX {0 0 138 272} in magic tkcon window.
+Thus, the first step in magic layout tool is to create a bounding box with a height of 2.72 and width according to the size of cell.
+This can be done by using command property FIXED_BBOX {0 0 w 272} , here the width(w) is variable, in magic tkcon window.

-alt text

-This is followed by defining the ground and power segments (in metal 1), the respective contacts and finally the layout of the logic part.
-Same procedure can be followed for any standard cell layout. alt text
+After the box is defined define the ground and power segments (in metal 1), the respective contacts and finally the layout of the logic part.
+Same procedure can be followed for all standard cell layout.

 Note:
 The layout (also included as the part of this repo, viz., sky130_inv.mag) can be viewed in magic layout window as magic -T sky130A.tech sky130_inv.mag &

-Create port definition
+### Create port definition
 Once the layout is ready, the next step is extracting LEF file for the cell.
 However, certain properties and definitions need to be set to the pins of the cell which aid the placer and router tool.
 For LEF files, a cell that contains ports is written as a macro cell, and the ports are the declared PINs of the macro.
 Our objective is to extract LEF from a given layout (here of a simple CMOS inverter) in standard format.
 Defining port and setting correct class and use attributes to each port is the first step.
 The easiest way to define a port is through Magic Layout window and following are the steps:

 In Magic Layout window, first source the .mag file for the design (here inverter).
 Then Edit >> Text which opens up a dialogue box.